Identification Cards in ArkansasPage Overview

 - A U.S. visa

 You’ll also be required to prove your identity to obtain a state ID.
-For this step, the Department of Finance and Administration accepts either two primary documents or a primary and a secondary document together.
+For this step, the Department of Finance and Administration accepts either 2 primary documents or a primary and a secondary document together.

 Here are the required documents: